 3.1.4.
 THE RIGHTS, PROTECTIONS AND ENTITLEMENTS OF THE COMPANY UNDER THESE TERMS OF SERVICE WILL NOT BE ADVERSELY AFFECTED BY ANY CUSTOMER TERMS.

 3.2.
 Submitting a Project Brief - Customers

 3.2.1.
-The Customer may submit a Project Brief on the Platform by completing a questionnaire, including the following information (to the extent available):
+The Customer may submit a Project Brief on the Platform by completing a questionnaire, including some or all of the following information (to the extent available):

 (a) all details of the desired Content, including content type, style and other related details;

 (c) timelines and deadlines; and